L-Blondy/up-fetch/README.md

 })
 ```

-You can set some defaults for all requests. \
+You can set some defaults for all requests.
+They are **evaluated before each request** to avoid using stale values
-The defaults are dynamic, they are **evaluated before each request**, great for handling authentication.

 ```ts
 const upfetch = up(fetch, () => ({